Have you been contacted about jury duty? It could be a scam

 For questions, comments and news tips, email reporter Whitney Woodworth at wmwoodworth@statesmanjournal.com, call 503-910-6616 or follow on Twitter @wmwoodworth

-This article originally appeared on Salem Statesman Journal: Have you been called for jury duty?
-It could be a scam
+This article originally appeared on Salem Statesman Journal: Jury duty scam targeting Willamette Valley residents, state says